AziidanNg/AziidanNg/README.md

 - EXCO of Sekretariat Rukun Negara SRN (2022)
 - Secretary Lajnah Economy and Welfare As-Saff (2022)

-🌱 I’m currently pursuing my tertiary study at University of Technology Malaysia in Bachelor Of Computer Science (Computer Networks And Security) With Honours

 ### Skills
 - Microsoft SQL Server
 - SQL